Hansade2005/pixel-pilot/docs/advanced-features.md

 ---

-*Ready to unlock Pixel Pilot's advanced capabilities?
+*Ready to unlock PiPilot's advanced capabilities?
 Explore these features to take your development to the next level.* 🚀